erichu57023/ehc_builder/README.md

 The following manipulators have already been implemented:
 * `NoManipulator`: a dummy class to be used for testing, or when no manipulator is needed for the experiment.
 * `TouchScreenMouseCursor`: an interface which monitors the position of the mouse cursor and the status of mouse buttons using the Psychtoolbox `GetMouse` function.
-Can theoretically also be used with a touchscreen, although I haven't dont any thorough testing in this regard.
+Can also be used with a touchscreen, although I haven't done testing to verify the manipulator state when the touchscreen is not engaged.
 * `PolhemusLiberty`: an interface for the [Polhemus Liberty](https://polhemus.com/motion-tracking/all-trackers/liberty) 6-DOF position sensor, which assumes that position + orientation data is actively being published to a local TCP port.

 All manipulator classes must inherit from and implement the provided `ManipulatorInterface`; see the class documentation for more details.